CurveDocs/curve-docs/docs/stableswap-exchange/stableswap-ng/pools/metapool.md

         ```

     !!!note
-        - The method returns an integer with with 1e10 precision.
+        The method returns an integer with with 1e10 precision.
-        - `admin_fee` is a constant and set at 50% (5000000000).

 ### `offpeg_fee_multiplier`
 !!! description "`StableSwap.offpeg_fee_multiplier() -> uint256: view`"

     Getter method for the off-peg fee multiplier.
 This value determines how much the fee increases when assets within the AMM depeg.
-The off-peg fee multiplicator is expressed as an integer with a 1e10 precision and can be changed via [`set_new_fee`](../pools/admin_controls.md#set_new_fee).
+This value can be changed via [`set_new_fee`](../pools/admin_controls.md#set_new_fee).

     Returns: offpeg fee multiplier (`uint256`)